everledger/fabkit/README.md

 A basic and simple boilerplate which contains utilities for efficiently writing chaincode and test it in a running network.

+#### Note: If this is a fork, follow the special paragraph contained in this README

 # Purpose

 The codebase of this repository is meant to serve the following scopes: